polysyllabic/chaos/README.md

 For PS5-only games:

-You need a device to convince your console that you're using a DualSense (PS5) controller.
-We'll call this the "imposter" device such as a Besavior controller.
+You need an authenticator device to convince your console that you're using a controller approved for the PS5.

-3. First connect the imposter device to the PlayStation 5 with a USB cable.
-For the Besavior controller, this means using the USB-C port that is in the same place as the port on an ordinary controller.
+3. First connect the authenticator device to the PlayStation 5.

-Next, connect the impostor device to the Raspberry Pi's USB-C port.
+Different devices require different cable types.
+Please read the instructions that came with your device.

+In theory you can use any USB port on the console, but in practice the USB-A ports are much more reliable.
+On a PS5 Pro, these are on the back of the console only.

-If you're using the Besavior controller, you should use plug the special cable that comes with the Besavior that has a male USB-C port on one side and a connector with both a female USB-C and a female USB-A port on the other.
-Connect the male USB-C side to the USB-C port on the device mounted below the Besavior controller.
-Connect the the Raspberry Pi's USB-C port to the USB-A end of the special connector with a USB-C to USB-A cable.
-Finally, connect another USB-C cable into the side port of the special adapter and connect it to an external DC power source that can supply at least 3A. *Note:* If you use a lower-rated power supply, you may experience brown-outs when the Pi starts trying to draw more power than is available under load.
+Also connect supplementary power.
+For the P5Mate, there is a port for this on the lower right side of the device.
+The Besavior controller comes with a special USB-A to USB-C cable that has an additional USB-C port on one side for supplementary power.
+Connect one end of this adapter to the USB-C port on the backppack device mounted on the under side of the Besavior controller, connect the other (USB-A) end to a regular USB-A to USB-C cable, and connect the USB-C end of that cable to the Raspberry Pi's USB-C port.
+Supply supplementary power with another USB cable connected to an independent power source such as a power brick.
+It must be able to supply at least 3A.

+The full sequence of devices is DualShock -> Raspberry Pi -> Authenticator Device -> PlayStation 5

+*Note:* If you don't supply external power, the Pi may still boot up, but you are likely to experience brown-outs when the Pi runs under load.
 In this case, you may find the Pi hanging and rebooting at inconvenient times.

-The sequence of devices is DualShock -> Raspberry Pi -> Impostor Device -> PlayStation 5

 ### Startup

-1. Turn on your console.
-If using the Besavior setup, also ensure that the external power is connected.
+1. Turn on your console and external power, if needed.
 Once power is applied, the Raspberry Pi will boot up.
-One the boot sequence and the Chaos engine is running, the system (either console or PC) should recognize the controller.
+After the boot sequence and the Chaos engine is running, the system (either console or PC) should recognize the controller.

 2. If OBS was already running, refresh your browser sources.
 The overlays should be active.